 - Larger firms can benefit from economies of scale – lower average costs – which might outweigh other inefficiencies.

 - Allocative efficiency?
 Not clear but firms operating under kinked demand curve may end up setting price higher than marginal cost.
-Also firms able to successfully collude will set prices higher than MC.
-If oliogopolies are competitive then prices will be lower and more allocative efficient.
+Also, firms able to successfully collude will set prices higher than MC.
+If oligopolies are competitive then prices will be lower and more allocative efficient.